IntellectualSites/documentation/fastasyncworldedit/tool-items/tool-items.md

 The FAWE tool items can be obtained e.g. via the normal creative inventory or with the `//wand [-n]` command (see [Wand](../commands/selection/selection.md#wand)).

 ![Wooden-Axe](images/wooden_axe.png)

+## Far Wand

+Positions are defined same as the Wand Tool item but with infinite range and a possible other item.

+Take a tool in main hand.
+Left-clicking a block with this farwand-item defines the primary position (aka "pos1") and right click defines the secondary position(s) (aka "pos2").

+The farwand tool items can be obtained e.g. via the command `/tool farwand` or `/farwand` with a tool in hand.

+**Permission:**
+- `worldedit.tool.farwand`